Atrabilious: Production

 Filming wrapped in October 2022.
 The film was shot in New York City.
 Collider compared the "A-class" casting of the film and its "minuscule budget" to those of the still-teenager director's first feature effort, Forty Winks.

 Release

-The film was released in the United States on July 18, 2025.
+The film was released on Amazon Prime in the United States on July 18, 2025.

 Reception

 The film has an 83% rating on Rotten Tomatoes based on six reviews.

 Bobby LePire of Film Threat rated the film a 9.5 out of 10 and wrote, "But if one doesn’t mind some odd moments, then Parker’s motion picture will scratch that neo-noir itch in the best possible way."

 Michael Talbot-Haynes, also of Film Threat, rated the film a 7 out of 10 and wrote, "Sure, Atrabilious has flaws and shortcomings, but the promise shown here is unmistakable."

 High on Films wrote it was "[a]n intriguing premise marred by lackluster execution".
 Another review praised the "gritty" atmosphere of the film but admitted the plotline could be confusing.